Jasmina Atanasova

 Jasmina Atanasova (Јасмина Атанасова; born 16 May 1974, in Bitola) is a Macedonian writer.

 She is best known for her debut novel, When the Dust Settles,. published in 2023.
-It moves through the global literary genesis with a highly specific authorial and original principle, evident not only in the quoted intonations of each chapter but also throughout the entire compositional structure.
-It transforms and synthesizes the literary stylistic universe through a peculiar postmodernist procedure that is exceptionally relevant in today's global literary scene.,In addition to this, her creative preoccupation is noted through a series of remarkable essayistic interviews and societal engagement, highlighting her humanistic commitment to the true creative, social, and societal positioning of women..
+It is known for its authorial principle evident throughout the entire compositional structure.
+It transforms the literary stylistic universe through a postmodernist procedure., She is noted through a series of essayistic interviews and societal engagement, highlighting her commitment to the creative, social, and societal positioning of women..

-Atanasova graduated from the Faculty of Pharmacy in Skopje.
+Atanasova graduated from the Faculty of Pharmacy at the Ss.
+Cyril and Methodius University in Skopje.
 As of 2024, she works as a professor at the Municipal Medical High School "Dr. Jovan Kalauzi" in Bitola.